Founding tutor, Marina Kemp, on how the Ink Creative Writing Teaching Philosophy came about:

 First, it ensures that the tutor can tailor your course as closely as possible to suit you, your needs and your writing.
 Second, it encourages creativity through genuine rapport and collaboration.
 Third, it fosters openness and trust – which are essential when you’re sharing something as deeply personal and often private as your writing.
 Finally, getting to know each other guarantees a much higher level of commitment – not only our commitment to you, but your commitment to your own writing, to your deadlines and to our ongoing feedback.
 This is not a one-sided relationship, an editor simply sending you a batch of feedback and then going his or her own way – it is an ongoing, committed, collaborative conversation.

-In a world in which so much communication is faceless and online, Ink attaches very great value to face-to-face contact and meetings in person.
-Yes, there are video calls, Skype and Facetime – but they still involve a remove.
-The laptop or tablet screen is a psychological barrier – as are technical difficulties like internet downtime, echoes, time lags and frozen cameras.
-In person, face-to-face, there is the full guarantee that both parties are concentrating fully on the discussion at hand.
+In a world in which so much communication is faceless and online, Ink attaches very great value to face-to-face contact – in person, wherever possible, but if not then by video call.
+Face-to-face, there is the full guarantee that both parties are concentrating fully on the discussion at hand.
 The Ink method fosters a trusting, supportive, responsive, engaging and engaged editorial relationship.